Digichem-Project/build-boy/README.md

 For historic builds of older versions, see the [releases page](https://github.com/Digichem-Project/build-boy/releases).

-## Licenses

-The Digichem project is split into two sections with their own licenses.
- - The Digichem program is proprietary software.
-It is currently available in binary form only under a free-to-use but timed license.
- - Core components of the library (Digichem-core) are distributed separately under an open-source license.

-Additionally, Build-boy (the code in this repository) is available separately under an open-source license.

-### Digichem

-Digichem is proprietary software.
-The end-goal for the project is to become self-sufficient It is currently being made available free-of-charge under a timed-license.
-Each build of Digichem has a license automatically included within it.
-The expiry of each license is set to 90 days from the build date.
-After this time, a new license must be acquired, or else the program will cease to function.
-The easiest way to acquire a new license is to upgrade to the latest Digichem version, which will automatically contain a new license.

-Digichem reserves the right to change the license terms in the future, but we will never change the terms of, or seek to revoke, an already issued license.

-Your Digichem license will be included in your download.
-See the included LICENSE file for full details.
-See the DIGICHEM_LICENSE_TEMPLATE file for an example of such a license.

-### Digichem-core

-The Digichem-core library is licensed under the permissive, open-source BSD 3-clause license.
-See [Digichem-core](https://github.com/Digichem-Project/digichem-core) for more information.

-### Build-boy

-Build-boy itself is licensed under the permissive, open-source BSD 3-clause license (see LICENSE).
-In summary, you are free to do whatever you want to with the Build-boy code, but you cannot claim affiliation with Digichem.

-The Digichem logo and branding is Copyright Digichem 2024, you may not use them in any way (although you are welcome to look at them).

 ## My OS/version Isn't Supported!

 Don't panic.
 First of all, if your OS is Redhat based, simply pick the matching CentOS version instead.